-Point Nine Capital II has already invested in a number of successful Internet startups such as Brainly, ePetWorld, Kreditech, Positionly, Shiftplanning and Vend.
+Point Nine Capital II has already invested in a number of successful internet startups such as Brainly, ePetWorld, Kreditech, Positionly, Shiftplanning and Vend.
 Previously, Pawel Chudzinski and Christoph Janz were among the first investors in companies like Clio, Delivery Hero, Madvertise, Westwing and Zendesk.
 While Point Nine Capital has emerged from the Berlin startup scene and has its office in the German capital, the fund invests all across Europe and in some cases even outside of Europe.

-“Our goal is to back the best early-stage entrepreneurs as they build industry-changing companies in areas like SaaS, eCommerce, marketplaces and mobile”, said Christoph Janz, whose startup experience goes back as far as 1997, when he co-founded comparison shopping engine DealPilot.
-“Our tagline has always been ‘The Angel VC’.
+“Our goal is to back the best early-stage entrepreneurs as they build industry-changing companies in areas like SaaS, e-commerce, marketplaces and mobile”, said Christoph Janz, whose startup experience goes back as far as 1997, when he co-founded comparison shopping engine DealPilot.
+He said: “Our tagline has always been ‘The Angel VC’.
 The new fund allows us to combine our founder-friendly no-nonsense ‘angel investor’ approach with the ability to provide much stronger financial support.”

-18 months ago the investment arm of Team Europe, which had been managed by Pawel Chudzinski, was spun off, changed its name to Point Nine Capital and strengthened its leadership team with the addition of serial entrepreneur and angel investor Christoph Janz.
+Around 18 months ago, the investment arm of Team Europe, which had been managed by Pawel Chudzinski, was spun off, changed its name to Point Nine Capital and strengthened its leadership team with the addition of serial entrepreneur and angel investor Christoph Janz.
 Coinciding with the closing of the new fund, Lukasz Gadowski and Kolja Hebenstreit of Team Europe are leaving the fund’s investment committee.
 They will continue to support Point Nine as advisors.

 By the way: If you’re a corporate or investor looking for exciting startups in a specific market for a potential investment or acquisition, check out our Startup Sourcing Service!